ksingh-1/09-ReadME-Generator/README.md

 ## *Questions*
 <img src="https://avatars1.githubusercontent.com/u/62266210?v=4" alt="avatar" style="border-radius: 15px" width="60"/>

-If you have any questions about the repo contact me on GitHub at (https://github.com/ksingh-1/09-ReadME-Generator) or reach me directly at <kulpreet.s18@gmail.com>.
+If you have any questions about the repo contact me on GitHub at (https://github.com/ksingh-1/ReadMe Generator) or reach me directly at <kulpreet.s18@gmail.com>.